durandsinclair/addtwo/README.md

 git branch -M main
 git push -u origin main
 ```
+This pushes our code to Github, which is a sort of hard drive in the cloud for code.

 ### Set up Continuous Integration with Github Actions
-Github Actions allows you to write a workflow (a YAML script) that you can get to run automatically every time a particular event happens, like code being checked in or out of a codebase.
+Github has a tool called Github Actions which allows you to write a workflow (a YAML script) that runs automatically every time a particular event happens, like code being checked in or out of a codebase.
 In our case, every time we check code in, we'll run unit tests, lint the Python code for neatness, and fix up the formatting using the make commands we prepared earlier.

 More information about how Github Actions works can be found [here:](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)